ogopode/dictator/README.md

 # dictator
-spelling of german words by utilising the DIN5009 dictation guidlines
+spelling of german words by utilising the DIN5009 dictation guidelines